 The city is also home to the National Headquarters of Vault-Tec Corp.
 All of the other Vault Tec regional headquarters in the games only have ruins and corpses and we don’t know much about Vault-Tec post-war actually.

-I would love an independant Vault-Tec faction, emerging from the bunker beneath of the Vault-Tec HQ.
+I would love a proper independant Vault-Tec faction, emerging from the bunker beneath of the Vault-Tec HQ.

-The Master took control of the demonstration Vault in LA and some Vault-Tec VIPs moved to the Poseidon Oil Rig with the Enclave but it’s not impossible that there was a fully functionnal secret control Vault beneath the national HQ for all of the people still working there (in fact, I think there 100% is a bunker for the Vault-Tec personnel and other higher-ups, it wouldn’t make sense otherwise.
-Vault-Tec must had contigency plans for their national HQ).
+The Master took control of the demonstration Vault in LA and some Vault-Tec VIPs were moved to the Poseidon Oil Rig with the Enclave but it’s very likely there was a fully functionnal secret control Vault beneath the national HQ for all of the people still working there and the other higher-ups of the company as Vault-Tec must had contigency plans for themselves.

 Especially since the Secret Vault in Texas for Vault-Tec high-ranking personnel is non-canon (Fallout: Brotherhood of Steel).

-Chicago has most of the classic factions from the Fallout universe : the Enclave, the Brotherhood of Steel, the Super Mutants… Much like Fallout 3 but with some new ideas, you could add another faction to make it fresh or something.
+Chicago has most of the classic factions: the Enclave, the Brotherhood of Steel, the Super Mutants… With some new ideas, they could add another faction to make it fresh or something.
 Or maybe the Brotherhood of Steel splitting in two, which would weaken them a lot.
-But it should not be Fallout 3 again.
+And a revitalized Enclave in their mission to rebuild America and its governement.
+We know there is an Enclave outpost and the Enclave could be used more.
+But this should not be Fallout 3 again.

-Some interesting locations : the Willis Tower, testament to America’s power, the Great Lakes… There is also the Chicago Pile-1 from Manhattan Project built under the University of Chicago which could be interesting storywise.
-Argonne National Laboratoy too which was used for nuclear research.
-Maybe some kind of new nuclear arms race between the Enclave and the BoS.
+Some interesting locations : the Willis Tower, testament to America’s power, the Great Lakes, the Chicago Pile-1 from Manhattan Project built under the University of Chicag, Argonne National Laboratoy which was used for nuclear research… Why not some kind of new nuclear arms race between the Enclave and the BoS.

 Anchorage could portray the Great War on the ground and the Chinese occupation of the city.
-With 2 distinct architectures clashing as China took Anchorage in 2066 before losing it in January 2077.
+With 2 distinct art styles clashing as China took Anchorage in 2066 before losing it in January 2077.

-There could be Communist secret cells in the city (somehow like in Fallout 4 and the Chinese submarine) and remnants of the Chinese military and the US military that managed to survive the apocalypse and that are still fighting in the wasteland like if the war never ended, see The Last Ship TV series).
+There could be secret cells in the city (somehow like in Fallout 4 and the Chinese submarine) and remnants of the US military that managed to survive the apocalypse and that are still fighting in the wasteland like if the war never ended (The Last Ship TV series).

-Maybe an Enclave outpost or some kind of presence from the USSR in the north with Spetnatz units in their own advanced Soviet Power Armors or some Kirov nuclear-powered cruiser trapped in the ice, acting neutral to both belligerents (at the beginning at least).
-I always wanted to learn more about the USSR in the Fallout timeline and what were their views and interests in the war between China and America.
+Maybe an Enclave outpost or some kind of presence from the Soviet Union in the north with their own advanced Power Armors or some Kirov nuclear-powered cruiser trapped in the ice, acting neutral (at first) to both belligerents.

 New Orleans, Louisiana